ReDeiPirati/intro-to-pytorch/README.md

 ### Train model with CUDA

-If was discussed earlier how we might pass one tensor to the CUDA.
-But if we want to pass the whole model, it’s ok to call .cuda() method from the model itself, and wrap each input variable to the .cuda() and it will be enough.
-After all computations, we should get results back with .cpu() method.
+If was discussed earlier how we might pass one tensor to [CUDA](https://en.wikipedia.org/wiki/CUDA).
+But if we want to pass the whole model, it’s ok to call `.cuda()` method from the model itself, and wrap each input variable to the `.cuda()` and it will be enough.
+After all computations, we should get results back with `.cpu()` method.
 (Just retake a look at the code above).

 ```python
 x = Variable(torch.randn(10, 10), requires_grad=False)